 A commercial washing machine can earn you money in two ways: through leasing or by outright purchase.
 Leasing works best for mid-size properties.
 Here you share any profits with your chosen manufacturer.
 You’ll have no outlay and your maintenance will be for the manufacturer’s account.
 In other words, your share may be considered straight profit.

-Outright purchase works better for larger properties.
+Outright purchase of a coin-operated washer and dryer for apartments works better for larger properties.
 The machines won’t be cheap and there’ll be regular upkeep costs, but larger properties have the potential to make larger profits.
 Do your research: check local laundromats to see what they charge for the same size washer-dryer, then set your price at least 10% higher.
+If you need it, we can help by offering coin-operated laundry services for apartments—the ShinePay team is always here when you need them.

 Why would anyone pay a 10% premium?
 In a word — convenience.
 We all know that you can rustle up a cup of your favorite Mocha Java at home for a couple of cents.
 The reason we’ll gladly pay Starbucks three bucks at a drive-thru for the same cup of coffee is convenience.
 Consider Coke: Convenience store Coke, $1.20.
 Same Coke at Walmart, $5.
 Yet all Walmart has done is add some ice.